Elliptical Training Mistakes We All Make

 Mistake #2: Too much resistance

+And of course, I’ve found the opposite can be just as true.
 While speeding like a gazelle isn’t smart, straining with all of your might to move your feet isn’t smart either.
 If you want to keep an elliptical trainer on higher levels of resistance, choose a level that does not cause you to compromise your posture.
 If you have to slouch forward or twist sideways too much to pull the handlebars, your resistance is too high.
 Instead, you want to first build up to higher levels of resistance, and once you attain your resistance level goal, focus on maintaining that level of resistance for as long as you can, at a fairly moderate pace.
 Ideally, you shouldn’t be able to easily move the pedals without any exertion but you shouldn’t feel like you are going to break your back to push one pedal.
-Challenge yourself, but use moderation and build up to it.
+Challenge yourself but use moderation and build up to it.

 Mistake #3: Not using interval training

-One of the great things about an elliptical trainer is the ability to do interval training.
+In my experience, interval training is one of the best ways to torch fat irrespective of the machine used.
+One of the great things about an elliptical trainer is it’s designed for this purpose.
 High intensity interval training, or HIIT, is basically when you move back and forth from high to low cardiovascular workouts.
-Interval training allows you to burn more calories in less time, and is known to increase your metabolic rate.
+Interval training allows you to burn more calories in less time and is known to increase your metabolic rate.
 To include interval training in your elliptical training routine, start in a lower interval and using a 3 to 1 ratio, go back and forth between low and high resistance levels.
 It’s a good idea to go with the low resistance at 90 minute intervals and higher resistance for 30 seconds, and repeat that pattern as many times as possible.
 Ultimately, try to build up to 90 seconds at the higher levels of resistance, following with a 30 second break at the lower resistance levels.

 Mistake #4: Not using your Arms